notmandatory/stevemyers.github.io/about.md

 permalink: /about/
 ---

 Hello Friend.
-You have found Steve Myers site for personal projects and contact information.
+You have found Steve Myers site for personal projects blogging and contact information.